ICOS Devonshire Labs, Strand 4.2.c Bio-adaptor for cell control & interfacing - DNA/RNA origami

 Emanuela Torelli received the PhD in Biotechnology from the University of Udine, Italy.
 Her approach to science and technology is multi-disciplinary, collaborative and application-oriented.
 She is an experienced scientist in the field of biotechnology and Synthetic Biology, and her recent research focuses on DNA/RNA assembly and nanobiology.

-Since July 2016 she is senior research associate at the Interdisciplinary Computing and Complex BioSystems (ICOS2) group, Newcastle University, UK.
+Since July 2016 she is a senior research associate at the Interdisciplinary Computing and Complex BioSystems (ICOS2) group, Newcastle University, UK and part of the Portabolomics group focusing on DNA/RNA origami.